 Qodo and GitHub Copilot both help developers, but they are built around different moments in the software workflow.
 GitHub Copilot is mainly useful while writing code.
 Qodo is more useful when reviewing, testing, and improving code quality.

-That makes this comparison important for teams.
-If the problem is developer speed, Copilot may be the first tool to try.
-If the problem is code quality, review consistency, or weak tests, Qodo may be more relevant.
+That makes this comparison important for engineering teams.
+If the main problem is developer speed, Copilot may be the first tool to try.
+If the problem is review consistency, missed edge cases, weak tests, or confidence before merge, Qodo may be more relevant.

 Quick answer